iExecBlockchainComputing/documentation/key-concepts/proof-of-contribution.md

   * The dataset owner gets `1 RLC` for the use of its dataset.
   * Stake from the scheduler is unlocked.
   * Stakes from workers 2 and 3 are also unlocked.
-  * The first worker stake is seized and it loses a third of its score.
+  * The first worker stake is seized, and it loses a third of its score.
 The corresponding `7 RLC` are added to the `totalReward`.
   * We now have `totalReward = 27 RLC`:
     * We save 5% for the scheduler, `workersReward = 95% * 27 = 25.65 RLC`
     * Worker 2 has weight `log2(32) = 5` and worker 3 has a weight `log2(99) = 6`.
 Total weight is `5+6=11`